Office of Diversity and Inclusion Programs

 Faculty Research Dinners

-Faculty research dinners series is designed to build community amongst faculty and soon to be faculty of diverse backgrounds pursuing careers in research and their allies.
+Faculty research dinners are designed to build community amongst faculty and soon to be faculty of all backgrounds pursuing careers in research and their allies.
 The sessions provide a “safe space” to discuss one’s research and ideas while getting honest feedback in a supportive community.

 Breaking Bread